webix-hub/jet-demos/README.md

-The demo shows how unique IDs are generated for elements with the help of the webix.uid() method.
+The demo shows how unique IDs are generated for multiple displaying of a view.